Why Bees Are Important to Food Production and Farm Life

 Honeybees aren’t just important for commercial farmers.
 Honeybees are also essential for successful home gardening and are necessary for the production of food for wildlife.
 In addition, bees aid in the production of alfalfa that is used for feed within the beef and dairy industries.
 Bee venom has medicinal properties and has been used for treating arthritis, multiple sclerosis, fibromyalgia, cancer, epilepsy, depression, and more.

-Check out this video that WBZ-TV filmed here at Parlee Farms for its “Gardening With Gutner” segment to learn more about the importance of bee pollination.
-Todd Gutner interviews our beekeeper, Andy Reseska from Reseska Apiaries.
-We have 24 beehives on the farm now (from April-August) and we sell Andy’s honey under the Boston Honey Company label.
-It’s a great product that’s good for you!
+At Parlee Farms, our beekeeper is Andy Reseska from Boston Honey Company (http://bostonhoneycompany.com).
+We have 20 beehives on the farm now (from May-August) and we sell Boston Honey Company products in our Farmstand.
+It’s a great local product that’s good for you!

 Categorized in: About Us